dfinnis/SnowCrash/level14/Ressources/README.md

 getflag binary

 ## Context
-No shortcuts to call getflag, so we'll have to find a vulnerability in the getflag binary itself
+No shortcuts to call getflag, so we'll have to find a vulnerability in the getflag binary itself.

 ## Solution
 Fancy a hint?
 ```
-flag14@SnowCrash:~$ gdb getflag
+level14@SnowCrash:~$ gdb getflag
 ...
 (gdb) run
 Starting program: /bin/getflag